irakush/vacation-time/README.md

 Melissa: HTML/ Delete request - Vacations descriptions / images

-### User Stories:
-MVP:
-E.g. User will be able to:
-Search for a vacation spot
-Add a review of the vacation spot
-View all the reviews
-Share their experience

 CRUD User Story
 As a user, I want to be able to Create, Read, Update, and Delete my travel plans seamlessly.